-As technology makes leaps forward, the next generation of consumers and workers will be almost immune to OS updates and new product launches.
+As technology makes leaps forward, the next generation of consumers, and workers will be almost immune to OS updates and new product launches.
 Similarly, organizations large and small don’t need to adopt latest and greatest technology, they need to learn to continually embrace change and disrupt themselves.

 In our transition to G Suite, we did not take the perspective of technology change or upgrade, but rather looked at it as an opportunity to look at how and why we do things, and really reimagine how we work.

-It was more than simply moving files to the cloud or copying formulas from an old spreadsheet to a Google Sheet, we approached the transition to G Suite as an opportunity to question everything about how we work.
+It was more than simply moving files to the cloud, or copying formulas from an old spreadsheet to a Google Sheet, we approached the transition to G Suite as an opportunity to question everything about how we work.
 Asking ‘does this provide value to customers?
-And ‘how might we do this better?’
+And ‘how might we do this better?

 The benefits of our transformation are much more than simply new tools, it is about a new mindset.
-For example, in our old mindset, team members would work on a document until completion before sending for comments, receiving feedback, and then compiling.
-In our new mindset, we have adopted a ‘co-authoring’ approach where docs are shared from the outset, often before they are ‘ready.’
+For example, in our old mindset, team members would work on a document until completion before sending for comments, receiving feedback and then compiling.
+In our new mindset, we have adopted to a ‘co-authoring’ approach where docs are shared from the outset, often before they are ‘ready.’
 This results in deeper and faster collaboration, but it is also an example of our changed perspective on genuine collaboration and vulnerability as individuals and as an organization.

 Our journey to the cloud has been exciting and rewarding, so we want to share some of the highlights that enabled us to transform the way we work on our mission to empower team members to reimagine banking.

 Let the story guide you